jasdeepkhalsa/create-react-app-customized/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder with the categories and subcategories specified in `config/paths.js`.<br>
+Builds the app for production to the `build` folder with the themes specified in `config/paths.js`.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>